It’s approaching midnight on Sunday night.

 It is beyond the scope of this blog to help you untangle the web of debt, but there are many great resources out there to help you.
 My blog post Occupational Therapy and Student Debt is due for an update; if there is any content you think would improve it, please let me know.

-There are some therapy-specific resources for debt reduction out there, such as Debt-Free PT.
-Or, for student loans, there are national options like Dave Ramsey.
 If you’re a business owner feeling crushed by debt, I highly recommend Profit First.

 2.)
 Seek collaboration and community